haccks/flask_mongoDB_project/README.md

 ## How to run the app?

-1. Create a directory named `flaskTutorial`.
-2. Clone this repository in this folder.
-3. Create another directory inside `flaskTutorial` named `instance`.
-It should look something like this:

-        /home/user/Projects/flaskTutorial
-        ├── Blogger/
-        ├── instance/
-4. Create a file named `config.py` inside `instace` directory and paste these configuration values.
+1. Create a file named `config.py` inside `instace` directory and paste these configuration values.

         SECRET_KEY='dev_$11@$/9'                    # use a strong secret key DATABASE_URI='mongodb://localhost:27017/'   # replace it with your mongoDB server URI if it is not running on local machine.

-5. Open terminal and from `flaskTutorial` directory run these commands:
+2. Open terminal and from `flaskTutorial` directory run these commands:

         $ export FLASK_APP=Blogger
         $ export FLASK_ENV=development
         $ flask run

     Make sure `mongod` server is running before running any of the above commands.

 Do not forget to create a virtual environment and install all the required python packages to run the application.